11 of the best fitness upgrades you should try - Cycling Weekly

 Watch now: Turbo Trainer buyer’s guide

-Technogym used this year’s London Bike Show to launch the MyCycling trainer, a smart trainer with optical scanners to help you smooth out your pedalling stroke, as well as a neuromuscular training programme that promises to convert trainer fitness into real-world performance improvements.
+As an example, Technogym’s MyCycling trainer is a smart turbo with optical scanners to help you smooth out your pedalling stroke, as well as a neuromuscular training programme that promises to convert trainer fitness into real-world performance improvements.

 Rob Kitching of Cycling Power Lab believes the studious analysis and application of data is the missing puzzle piece for indoor trainers: